My AI-Assisted Research

 Deliberate Guardrails

-Through my Responsible AI work, I've become advocate of UXRs defining where AI should support research and where human judgment should remain central.
+AI supports exploration, organization, counter-framing, and critique; research design, participant interpretation, synthesis, and final decisions remain human-owned.
 I treat Responsible AI as an ongoing practice.
 As technology evolves, guardrails help preserve rigor, accountability, and human agency.

 How this shows up in my work: